 With Pyotr and and Anna now dead, Vasya realizes she can’t stay because the villagers are still convinced she’s a witch and don’t trust her, even though the general feel of evil has left.
 She tells Alyosha and her younger sister Irina she’s leaving to travel the world.
 First, though, she and Morozko visit Konstantin, warning him that if he doesn’t leave, he will die.
 Vasya flies away on her new horse with plans to see the world but first goes to Morozko’s house, where he welcomes her in from the cold.

-This book makes wide use of Russian terms.
+The Bear and the Nightingale makes wide use of Russian terms.
 Some of the important ones:

 Batyushka – a term for priests